Used by kind permission of The Hamilton Spectator

 hooked up with respected session players like drummer Terry Clarke,

-bassist George Koller, and, most importantly, Doug Riley, a premier jazz
+bassist George Koller, and, most importantly, Doug Riley, a premier

-keyboardist whose pedigree stretches back 35 years to when he formed the
+keyboardist whose pedigree stretches back 35 years to when he formed

 popular Dr. Music band for the Ray Stevens TV show.
 Thomas also connected